fershad/fershad.com/src/writing/web-icons-in-2021.md

 ---
 title: Web icons in 2021
 published: 2021/01/07
+permalink:  /writing/web-icons-in-2021/
+summary: >-
+  This post is taken from Optimised, the fortnightly web performance newsletter I run.
+In it we look at the different options that you can consider, and why you really should be using SVG in 2021.
 ---

 In modern web apps icons are heavily leaned on by designers to convey state, functions, or actions.
 Even if you've got a simple website you'll most likely want to include some links to social media platforms, or maybe contact information.
 Icons come in handy here too, making content & links stand out visually from the rest of the page.
 The strategies I cover in this issue are best suited to websites that need just a few icons sprinkled around the site rather than larger web apps (which tend to lean more heavily on icons).